 On the South coast of Sri Lanka, approx 40 minutes from Galle and a genuine 5 min walk to the beach where the best Blue Whale Watching trips in Sri Lanka are available.
 Chill out by the private 34ft swimming pool or relax on the beautiful beach, this is a truly remarkable place.
 Wait for the sun to set and chase fireflies in either the garden or along the beach.
 Great place for surfing or body boarding.
 Fully Staffed and complete with separate staff accommodation attached to the side of the property with their own bathroom and kitchen.
-The housekeeper and cook are available any time throughout the day to help in any way, serve drink or food etc. In addition we have a guest relations manager to assist you organising any trips and a night watchman, gardener, pool cleaner and maintenance manager.
+The housekeeper and cook are available any time throughout the day to help in any way, serve drink or food etc. In addition we use a Villa Management Company who can assist you organising any trips, a night watchman, gardener, pool cleaner and maintenance manager.
 WiFi is provided free of charge throughout the villa.

 |Size||Sleeps up to 6, 3 bedrooms|